 Higher friction requires more nurturing

-- Start a 7-day free trial (without a credit card).
+- Starting a 7-day free trial (without a credit card).

 If you are like most B2B buyers, the perceived effort to get a call is much higher.
 Friction also comes from other sources: